Table of Contents

 An engineer in training (EIT) is training to become a professional engineer.
 These students often choose to remain in their current jobs during their training.
 They demonstrate a solid commitment to society as they help to protect the environment, life, and economic interests.
 These students may be called junior engineers or interns.

-An EIT can practice engineering work under the supervision of a licensed engineer.
+An engineer in training can practice engineering work under the supervision of a licensed engineer.
 As a result, their work must be approved by a supervisor before completion.
 As a result, they can gain some hands-on experience in the field.
 Generally, it takes four years to complete an engineering education at a college or university.
 In some states, gaining practical engineering experience may be sufficient to qualify for licensure.

-Engineer training track Geometry
+Engineer in training track Geometry

-An engineer’s training includes knowledge of track geometry and train signal placement.
+An engineer in training includes knowledge of track geometry and train signal placement.
 This is essential, as the dynamics of a train can be extreme and require a high level of concentration.
 Train handling techniques also play a critical role.
 Freight trains, for example, may be loaded differently than passenger trains, and their brakes may not be as uniform.

 You need a Bachelor of Science in Engineering Technology to become an engineer in training.
 This degree must be from an ABET-accredited college.
 In most states, a minimum of four years of engineering experience is required before you can become a PE.
 In some states, this requirement is even lower.

 Trains use diesel engines to move people and goods across land and sea.
 There are many different kinds of engines that make up a train.
 Engines may be powered by coal, oil, natural gas, nuclear fission, or renewable energy.
 Coal, oil, and natural gas engines produce the least pollution.
 Nuclear fission engines produce the most pollution.
 Renewable energy engines do not pollute and are considered green energy.